Main Photo by Daniel Acosta

 1. The team colours come from the crest of Roger of Lauria, a renowned naval tactician of Aragon in the Middle Ages.

-2. Their main rivals are Barcelona, with whom they contest the Barcelona derby.
-Whereas Barca are strongly associated with the Catalan independence movement, Espanyol stay out of politics and are less in favour of a breakaway.
+2. Their main rivals are Barcelona, against whom they contest the Barcelona derby.
+Whereas Barça are strongly associated with the Catalan independence movement, Espanyol are less in favour of a breakaway.

 3. The origin of the team nickname, the “Budgies”, is pretty convoluted.
-In Spanish, saying four cats were in attendance is an idiom meaning nobody came, which is why Barca mocked their city rivals as “the four cats” in the 1920s.
-Felix the Cat was called “Perico” (meaning budgie) in Catalan and this cat/budgie connection resulted in their moniker.
+In Spanish, “four cats came” is an idiom meaning nobody turned up, so Barça mocked their city rivals as “the four cats” when they were struggling with low attendance.
+Felix the Cat was called “Perico” (meaning budgie) in Catalan and this cat/budgie connection resulted in the moniker.

-4. Espanyol have participated in the most seasons in the top flight of those who haven’t won it yet.
+4. Espanyol have participated in the most seasons in the top flight without winning it.

-5. It was Barcelona who confirmed Espanyol’s fifth relegation to the second tier in the 2019/2020 season.
+5. Barcelona confirmed Espanyol’s fifth relegation to the second tier in the 2019/2020 season, but the Budgies bounced straight back up.

 FIVE FACTS ABOUT CORNELLA/EL PRAT